SlimeDip/CS-1202-Vehicle/README.md

 # 🚗 Ultimate Vehicle Simulator 🛥️

-**Ultimate Vehicle Simulator** is a simple program designed to showcase the fundamentals of Object-Oriented Programming (OOP) in Python.
+**Ultimate Vehicle Simulator** by **Group 1 from CS-1202** is a simple program designed to showcase the fundamentals of Object-Oriented Programming (OOP) in Python.
 It serves as both a vehicle maker and simulator, allowing users to create, manage, and interact with various types of vehicles in a virtual environment.

 ---